 But How Do I Serve Slow Cooker Butter Chicken?

 I like to serve slow cooker butter chicken over a bowl of basmati rice.
 You can use regular rice, too, and it would be good.
 But basmati rice has a deliciously nutty flavor that adds to the overall dish.
 I also top this with fresh cilantro and sometimes an extra scoop of plain yogurt.
-You can also serve this with gluten free naan, if you want to get really creative and make up a batch of it.
-Andrew sometimes picks up the regular glutinous naan for himself at our local market when he knows we’ll be having slow cooker butter chicken.

 You have to be prepared for these things, you know?

-When I find a good source of paneer down here in Tampa, I have plans of tackling a few more of our favorite dishes.
+When I find a good source of paneer down here in Florida, I have plans of tackling a few more of our favorite dishes.
 Maybe in the slow cooker.
 Ok, probably in the slow cooker.
 I mean, I might get inspired to get something going on the stove top.
 You really never know when inspiration will strike!

 That’s our motto, and we’re sticking to it. ♡